-NOTE: When a new project is created, the values in the Defaults panel are loaded from the set-ups file defaults.4d which 12d Model looks for on start up in the standard 12d location (for more information on the search order, see Appendix J 'Set Ups' in the on-line Reference manual).
+NOTE: When a new project is created, the values in the Defaults panel are loaded from the set-ups file defaults.4d which 12d Model looks for on start up in the standard 12d location (for more information on the search order, see Defaults File in Appendix Setting Up and Configuring 12din the context sensitive Reference manual).
 For an existing project, all the values in the Defaults panel are saved with the project so if any have been changed in the project after the project was first created, then the defaults for the project will differ from those in the defaults.4d file.

-If you wish to keep the current defaults for a project to use as the initial defaults for future new projects, you can save the file defaults.4d to a suitable location by clicking on the Write button to bring up the Write Setup File "defaults.4d" panel.
+If you wish to keep the current defaults for a project to use as the initial defaults for future new projects, you can save the file defaults.4d to a suitable location by clicking on the Write button to bring up the Write Setup File "defaults.4d"panel.